 Check the insulation of your refrigerant lines.
 Look for cracks that can significantly decrease the cooling performance.
 If you notice that repairs are required or you are unsure, the best course of action is to call a certified HVAC professional right away.
 Do not try to fix the insulation of the refrigerant lines by yourself as it can lead to damage and can be a safety hazard.

 A visual examination of the wiring will reveal the possibility of tears or breakages.
 Proper wiring leads to the efficient working of air conditioners.
+You might have noticed your AC shutting off when the circuit breaker trips.
 If you find breakages in the circuit or wires, call an HVAC expert as soon as possible.
-Instead of fixing it all by yourself, let JD's Plumbing take care of your needs.
+Instead of fixing it all by yourself, let JD's Plumbing Plumbing Heating & AC take care of your needs.

 Now it's time to flip that ON switch, finally, after completing all the recommended steps and listen for that steady 'hmmm' sound to ensure that the fan is working fine.

 It is also a good idea to schedule an annual HVAC maintenance or servicing visit by an expert to keep your air conditioner working well.
 Well-maintained systems run efficiently, save you money on your electricity bills and improve the working lifespan of your cooling system.